 Management consulted with bond counsel on the impact of covenant violations and proactively developed a cost reduction plan, and began implementing the plan in November 2023, to help remedy the anticipated covenant breaches in 2024.
-While management has made significant progress, this plan is still in process and there is no assurance that management will be able to diligently prosecute the remediation plan to completion.
-Additionally, as described in further detail in "Note 18 - Stockholders' Deficit," the Company raised additional cash through a registered direct equity offering in April 2024 resulting in net cash proceeds of approximately \$9.2 million.
-Depending on the cash generated from its seasonal firefighting operations in 2025, there may be periods in the next 12 months where the Company may not be in compliance with the \$8.0 million minimum liquidity requirement.
-The Company may seek to raise additional cash through sales of Bridger's common stock, par value \$0.0001 ("Common Stock"), through our at-the-market offering, described in further detail in "Note 18 - Stockholders' Deficit" included in this Quarterly Report, and other offerings.
+However, this plan is still in progress and there is no assurance that management will be able to diligently prosecute the remediation plan to completion.
+Additionally, as described in further detail in "Note 22 - Subsequent Events," the Company raised additional cash through a registered direct equity offering in April 2024 resulting in net cash proceeds of approximately \$9.2 million.
+However, depending on the cash generated from its seasonal firefighting operations in 2024, there may be periods in the next 12 months where the Company may not be in compliance with the \$8.0 million minimum liquidity requirement.
+The Company plans to seek additional cash funding through sales of our common stock through our at-the-market offering, described in further detail in "Note 18 - Stockholders' Deficit" included in this Quarterly Report.
 Our ability to raise additional funds will depend on, among other factors, financial, economic and market conditions, many of which are outside of our control and there can be no assurance that we will be able to obtain additional funding on satisfactory terms or at all.

-Current and possible future noncompliance with financial covenants and uncertainty regarding the Company's ability to diligently prosecute the cost reduction plan and maintain minimum liquidity requirements raise substantial doubt about the Company's ability to continue as a going concern within 12 months following the issuance date of the condensed consolidated financial statements as of and for the three and nine months ended September 30, 2024.
+Current and anticipated noncompliance with financial covenants and uncertainty regarding the Company's ability to diligently prosecute the cost reduction plan and maintain minimum liquidity requirements raise substantial doubt about the Company's ability to continue as a going concern within 12 months following the issuance date of the condensed consolidated financial statements as of and for the three months ended March 31, 2024.
 These condensed consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.